Last Updated on October 2, 2023 by Sharon Advik

 The results were still usable for some videos even when I increased the ISO to over 40,000.

-It opened up a wide range of opportunities for producing content in low-light situations, such as photographing wildlife at dusk or shooting fireworks.
+It opened up many opportunities for producing content in low-light situations, such as photographing wildlife at dusk or shooting fireworks.

 Simple incidental shots in dimly lit settings give stills taken indoors a stunning quality typically absent from photos taken straight from the camera.

-In contrast, the A7S III is a top performer if you’re a wedding photographer/videographer who needs a camera that can capture the mood in both mediums, provided you’re willing to give up pixel power.
+In contrast, the A7S III is a top performer if you’re a wedding photographer/videographer who needs a camera to capture the mood in both mediums, provided you’re willing to give up pixel power.

 With the A7S III’s excellent handheld shooting capabilities, IBIS, and electronic image stabilization, handheld shooting is also a great experience.